WHAT DOES "COMMUNITY STYLE ACUPUNCTURE" MEAN?

 In most cases in the beginning of treatment for a new condition, you will want to come in 2-3 times a week for a few weeks to several weeks.
 'Several weeks' being 4 to 6 to 12, depending.

 If you sprain your ankle, maybe 3 times a week for two weeks.
 Or, if you can fit it into your schedule, even every day for a week.
-The closer together you come for an acute issue, the more quickly you'll be back to full use of the injured area.

 You will begin to know what you need; what works for you.